Yielding and memory in a driven mean-field model of glasses: S tatistical-mechanical properties of configurations explored during post-yielding dynamics

 The question then, rephrasing the above-posed one, is whether driving a single realization with $f_0\!>\!f_{\rm y}$ for a sufficiently large number of cycles $n$ would result in ${\cal D}_{\rm G}(\omega,n)$ converging to ${\cal D}_{\rm G}(\omega)$ at fixed $N$.
 That is, we ask whether a single system in the ``chaotic'' post-yielding regime is dynamically self-averaging, at least as far as the low-frequency tail of ${\cal D}_{\rm G}(\omega)$ is concerned.
 In Fig.~\ref{fig:fig3}a, we superpose results for ${\cal D}_{\rm G}(\omega,n)$ for increasing values of driving cycles $n$ (see legend), demonstrating progressive convergence towards ${\cal D}_{\rm G}(\omega)\!\sim\!\omega^4$.
 The upward pointing arrows indicate the edges of the resolved $\sim\!\omega^4$ tail, clearly demonstrating its systematic shift towards lower frequencies along the power-law tail with increasing $n$.
 To reiterate the point, we plot in Fig.~\ref{fig:fig3}b the number density of the lowest $100$ eigenfrequencies, denoted by ${\cal D}_{\rm G}(\omega_{\rm min};n)$, which further highlights the progressive build up of the quartic tail with increasing $n$.
-These results demonstrate the equivalence of the two protocols in the present context.
+These results demonstrate the equivalence of the two protocols in the present context, where a larger/smaller $M$ in the non-driven system implies a larger/smaller $n$ in the single driven system at a fixed $N$.